Choosing Coffee Beans For Espressso At Home

 A good grinder, a well-matched machine, and fresh coffee will take you most of the way.
 From there, it becomes a process of small adjustments and personal preference.

-Many people find it useful to try a few different coffees over time, as preferences often develop with experience.
+Many people find it useful to try a few different coffees, as preferences often develop with experience.
 It’s not uncommon for tastes to change — coffees that may not have appealed at first can become more enjoyable as your palate adjusts and you become more familiar with different flavour profiles.